rumpeltux/stm8s-sdcc-examples/README.md

 `serial.c` demos using the UART to transmit serial data.

 ## Interrupts
-`serial_interrupt.c` sets up an interrupt handler to perform serial transmission without busy wait.
+* `serial_interrupt.c` sets up an interrupt handler to perform serial transmission without busy wait.
+* `gpio_interrupt.c` wakes up from halt mode via external gpio interrupt on B4.

 ## PWM
 `sound.c` uses a timer and an interrupt to create 8-bit PWM output on a pin.